-If you have agreed to receive information from us by providing us with your first and last name and your email address.
+If you have agreed to receive information from us by placing a tick in the box below, it provides us with your first and last name and your e-mail address.
 We only use this information to send information relating to the development of the MentorNET mentoring MOOC and mentoring network only.